Bureau of Curriculum and Instruction

 Course descriptions (requirements) define content standards for all subject area and grades K-12.
 For additional information, please contact any subject area specialist within the Bureau of Curriculum and Instruction.

-- Office of Healthy Schools - The mission of the Office of Healthy Schools is to create supportive school environments that provide students and staff the opportunity to develop positive health related decision-making skills, leading to optimal academic success and quality of life.
+- Healthy Schools - The mission of Healthy Schools is to create supportive school environments that provide students and staff the opportunity to develop positive health related decision-making skills, leading to optimal academic success and quality of life.
 Staff members in our office are available to assist with health education curriculum, physical education curriculum, and the creation of healthy school teams.

-- Office of Humanities - The Office of Humanities provides curricular and instructional leadership in the areas of the fine arts, the language arts, the social sciences and gifted education.
+- Humanities - Humanities provides curricular and instructional leadership in the areas of the fine arts, the language arts, the social sciences and gifted education.
 Its mission is to enhance instruction and learning in these areas through curricular articulation and integration, as well as through innovative K-12 content organization and instructional pedagogy.

-- Office of Instructional Materials - The Office of Instructional Materials implements the Statute driven State Instructional Materials Adoption process.
+- Instructional Materials - Instructional Materials implements the Statute driven State Instructional Materials Adoption process.
 The mission of the office is to ensure that the highest quality instructional materials, aligned to the Next Generation Sunshine State Standards (Common Core) are available to Florida’s students and teachers.

-- Office of Science, Technology, Engineering, and Mathematics (STEM) - The Office of STEM works collaboratively with the Division of Career and Technical Education (CTE) and is charged with defining research-based state education policy and programs for the state of Florida to increase student knowledge and performance in STEM related content areas.
+- Science, Technology, Engineering, and Mathematics (STEM) - STEM works collaboratively with the Division of Career and Technical Education (CTE) and the Bureau of School Improvement (BSI) to define research-based state education policy and programs for the state of Florida to increase student knowledge and performance in STEM related content areas.